Types of Properties Where Premises Liability Cases Occur

-What if the Victim Was Partially to Blame for the Accident?
+What if the Victim Was Partial to Blame for the Accident?

 Missouri’s premises liability laws adopt the principle of contributory negligence, which means that where the victim was, for example, 20 percent to blame for the accident, their claim would be reduced by 20 percent.
 The premises owner would be liable for the other 80 percent.

-A lawyer can evaluate your accident case to determine whether you will be held partially responsible.
+A lawyer can evaluate your premises liability case to determine whether you will be held partially responsible.